--More patients starting this drug with HIV-1 RNA greater than 100,000 copies/mL had virologic failure (HIV-1 RNA at least 50 copies/mL) compared to those with HIV-1 RNA 100,000 copies/mL or less.
+-Limitations of Use (Treatment of HIV-1 in Therapy-Naive Patients): More patients starting this drug with HIV-1 RNA greater than 100,000 copies/mL had virologic failure (HIV-1 RNA at least 50 copies/mL) compared to those with HIV-1 RNA up to 100,000 copies/mL.

 -Hepatic: Liver function tests (before and during therapy) and for hepatotoxicity (during therapy) in patients with underlying hepatic disease or marked baseline transaminase elevations; liver enzymes in patients with no preexisting hepatic dysfunction or other risk factors